 Symptoms related to the physical, chemical and toxicological characteristics electrode is not anticipated during normal use.
 Respiratory overexposure to airborne crystalline silica is known to cause silicosis, a form of disabling pulmonary fibrosis which can be progressive and may lead to death.
 Crystalline silica is on the IARC (International Agency for Research on Cancer) and NTP (National Toxicology Program) lists as posing a cancer risk to humans.
-Note: All regional authorities do not use the same criteria for assigning carcinogenic classifications to chemicals.
-For example, the European Union (EU) CLP does not require classifying crystalline silica as a carcinogenic compound.
 Short-term (acute) overexposure to fumes and gases from welding and allied processes may result in discomfort such as metal fume fever, dizziness, nausea, or dryness or irritation of nose, throat, or eyes.

-May aggravate pre-existing respiratory problems (e.g. asthma, emphysema).
+Inhalation: Respiratory exposure to the crystalline silica present in this welding emphysema).
 Long-term (chronic) overexposure to fumes and gases from welding and allied processes can lead to siderosis (iron deposits in lung), central nervous system effects, bronchitis and other pulmonary effects.